barisbaydur/ulfr/README.md

 2. You must register the domain name on the domain page.

+> [!TIP]
+> If you do not have a domain address, you must register your IP address to Domain page at this stage.

 After this stage, you must add a path from the path page.
 There are two options for this.

 1. Crate as a path.